 Look around.
 Try to label 5 things you can see, 5 things of a single color, 5 things of one shape.

-Open up, feet on the floor.
+Open up your body, feet on the floor.
 If you're curled into a ball, or have your feet tucked up on the chair, try to put them on the floor and press your feet firmly into the ground.
-Become rooted to the space you’re in (no longer lifted or untethered from everything, just like your currently dissociative mind).
-And, especially free yourself of those more childlike, fear-based positions that continue to alert to your brain that you’re in danger.
-We know they feel self-soothing, but they’re cuing the exact opposite message to your mind in the middle of this symptom.
-You may be able to return to it later after you’ve gotten confidently in control of these memories.
+Become rooted to the space you’re in (no longer lifted or untethered from the world, just like your currently dissociative mind).
+Especially try to free yourself of those more childlike, fear-based positions that continue to alert to your brain that you’re in active danger.
+We know they feel self-soothing, but they may be sending physiologic cues that are the exact opposite message your mind may need in the moment.
+You may be able to return to this position later for comfort after you’ve gotten more confidently in control of these memories.

 De-trance.
-If you are rocking, tapping, swaying a limb, clicking, or engaging in any other rhythmic, trancing motion, try to start slowing it to a pause or make sure it’s at least no longer a pattern.
-Some of these actions may be part of something sensorily grounding for you, or a positive stim; if that's the case, just try to diversify its monotonous, predictable traits that can lull us deeper into those trancey spaces.
+If you are rocking, tapping, swaying a limb, clicking, or engaging in any other rhythmic, trancing motion, try to start slowing it to a pause or at least make sure it’s no longer occurring in a pattern.
+Some of these actions may be part of something sensorily grounding for you, or a positive stim common in autism and or related conditions; if that's the case, just try to diversify any monotonous, predictable traits that can lull us deeper into those trance-y spaces.

 Sit upright.
-If you are slouching deep in your seat or laying down on your bed, try to slowly sit up - vertebrae by vertebrae.
+If you are slouching deep in your seat, or especially laying down on your bed, try to slowly sit up - vertebrae by vertebrae.
 Lying prone can be very disorienting and triggering for many.

 Movement.
 If you feel frozen and unable to move, start by just trying to wiggle your toes or finger tips.
-Slowly work up the body, little by little, until you regain function and control of your body.
+Slowly work up the body, little by little, joint by joint, until you regain function and control of your body again.
 This may take awhile if you’re particularly locked in.
-That’s okay, just go at your body’s safe pace.
-In your time, control, and say so.
+That’s okay, just go at your body’s safest pace.
+In your time, control, and direction.
+Doing so in this manner is a powerful message to your brain that you have agency of your body and mind today.

-There are many, many other grounding tools, as well as a more detailed explanation as to why and how they are helpful, in our aforementioned article, so we'll move on to our next step to not be redundant!
-It has the best hacks anyway ;) Our seasoned pros will have heard all these surface-level ones a million times!
+There are many, many other grounding tools, as well as a more detailed explanation as to why and how they can be helpful in our aforementioned article.
+For now, we'll move on to our next step to not be redundant!
+Our seasoned pros will have long been familiar with these and we want to get them aid, too!

 Self-Talk

 Our inner monologue is far more important and powerful than we tend to give it credit.
-Self-talk during a flashback can be part of your grounding or be used to keep you calm and steady while you employ other techniques.
-It can be hard to access your grounding skills (or other tools) if you’re in a panic and can't remember what's even happening to you or who you are.
-Self-talk can be a vital skill that allows everything else to fall into line.
+Self-talk during a flashback can be part of your grounding or used to keep you calm and steady while you employ other techniques.
+It can be hard to access grounding skills (or other tools) if you’re too panicked and unable to discern what's even happening to you or who you are.
+Self-talk can be a lifeline that allows everything else to come into focus.

 "This is a flashback.
 It is just a flashback; it is not real.
-This is not happening right now."
+This is not happening right now, even though it feels real."

 "I am an adult now.
 My name is ______.
 I am ____ years old.
 It is 20__."

 "This will not last forever.
-I have the power to make this symptom go away."
+I have the power to make this symptom go away.
+I am in control."

 "I am competent.
 I am able.
 I have done this before."